Skip to content

 Read more about the tabs in general in Text nodes

-Step 2: Tab - KPI Template
+Step 2: Tab - Measurment template

-In the example below, we want to measure how many visitors found the information they were looking for, from that we choose the KPI template "The HIGHER the better" and want the result to be shown as a percentage.
+In the example below, we want to measure how many visitors found the information they were looking for, from that we choose the measurement template "The HIGHER the better" and want the result to be shown as a percentage.

 Step 3: Tab - Settings